Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Promote testimonials from clients who represent your ideal audience

-For this agency, buying sponsored ads on Clutch is a part of its market communication strategy.
+For this company, buying sponsored ads on Clutch is part of its market communication strategy.

 How do you craft this messaging strategy?
 Once again, go back to your positioning and your target audience.
 Figure out:

 - Where does your target audience hang out?
 What are their key pain points?